8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 Image: Shutterstock

-Studies show that copper is as important to anti-aging as retinol and alpha hydroxy acidsi XA class of chemical compounds used in various skin care products that have anti-aging and exfoliating properties. .
+Studies show that copper is as important to anti-aging as retinol and alpha hydroxy acidsi A class of chemical compounds used in various skin care products that have anti-aging and exfoliating properties. .
 And then, there are copper peptides, a copper complex that can reduce inflammation and keep the skin looking younger and fresher.
 Since copper helps build collagen, and since collagen is also important to maintain skin elasticity, it should be safe to say that copper can improve skin firmness and reduce wrinkles.

-Studies also state that copper stabilizes skin proteins, improving the overall skin health (6).
+Studies also state that copper stabilizes skin proteins, improving the overall skin health and vitality (6).
 It also helps in the production of melanin, which is the pigment that protects your skin from UV radiation.

 8. Copper Can Boost Your Hair Health